-Body contouring surgery also referred to as surgery following weight loss, involves a number of potential surgical procedures designed to improve the body’s appearance after significant weight loss.
+Body contouring surgery also referred to as surgery following weight loss, involves a number of potential surgical procedures designed to address cosmetic concerns after significant weight loss.

 Losing weight has a number of well-known health benefits.
 It reduces the risk of having heart disease, high blood pressure and some types of cancers, along with some other benefits too, such as improved self-esteem.

 Weight loss can be achieved through lifestyle changes such as increased exercise, reduced dietary intake, or via surgery (e.g. bariatric surgery).
-Surgical procedures to reduce weight achieve this by either reducing how much you can eat (portions) or how much your body can absorb.
+Bariatric surgery to reduce weight, achieves this by either reducing how much you can eat (portions) or how much your body can absorb.

 Small fluctuations in weight, particularly when you are younger, are generally well tolerated and regulated by the body.
 Larger weight fluctuations may exceed the skin’s elastic ability to shrink with the weight loss resulting in excess skin that is loose, and in some cases excessively mobile (i.e. moves around on the body significantly).